-Positive affirmations for teens aims to help teens rewiring their brain and help them deal with their daily lives.
+Positive affirmations for teens can help teens rewire their brain and help them deal with their daily lives.

-Positive affirmations for teens aims to help teens rewiring their brain and help them deal with their daily challenges.
+Positive affirmations for teens aim to help teens in rewiring their brains and help them deal with daily challenges.

 Teens’ prefrontal cortex, the part of the brain which helps